vitalikbot/VitalikBot/README.md

 ![VitalikBot Panel](https://vitalikbot.com/assets/screencapture1.jpg)

 **VitalikBot** reveals a troubling reality about blockchains, which are reputed to be unbreakable.
-This unique and unprecedented project exposes potential vulnerabilities in the address generation systems of crypto giants like MetaMask, Coinbase, and Binance.
+This unique and unprecedented project exposes vulnerabilities in the address generation systems of crypto giants like MetaMask, Coinbase, and Binance.

 ## 💡 Targetable Wallet